 With these types of prescriptions, the problem is not being addressed, it’s just being made more comfortable.
 It is often just masking the outcomes and make it more comfortable and take longer before the condition worsens and seriously inhibits your lifestyle.

 In no way am I suggesting you stop taking a prescription you are already on or ignore the protocol you are on, I am saying while doing that, also look at addressing the root cause.

-These drugs do not come without side-effects (many of which compound the problem while masking it).
-For instance, taking a steroid for inflammation such as dexamethasone reduces inflammation in the moment while heavily affecting adrenal functioning, which leads to fatigue, stress and and increased risk of serious infection – all of which cause inflammation.
+These drugs do not come without side-effects (many of which compound the problem while hiding it).
+For instance, taking a steroid for inflammation such as dexamethasone reduces inflammation in the moment while heavily affecting adrenal functioning, which leads to fatigue, stress and an increased risk of serious infection – all of which cause inflammation.

 8 Steps to Help Reduce Inflammation and Stop It At It’s Source

 Inflammation in the body is a potent cause of so many conditions, but it is something that is completely manageable with lifestyle and diet.

 What’s more – the steps to address and reverse inflammation are easy to understand, and when implemented properly (and followed through with) can lead to really strong results, very quickly.

 Note, the power there is in implementing properly and following through – there isn’t a magic bullet here.

 It takes getting informed, getting a plan and following through (with some delicious foods and recipes too!).

 Anti-Inflammation Step One: Focus on Anti-Inflammatory, Natural, Healthy Meals